wenet-e2e/wespeaker/docs/pretrained.md

 # Pretrained Models in Wespeaker

-Except speaker related tasks, speaker embeddings can be utilized for many related tasks which requires speaker modeling, such as
+Besides speaker related tasks, speaker embeddings can be utilized for many related tasks which requires speaker modeling, such as

 - voice conversion
 - text-to-speech